 Practice your reading skills with children's books

-Once you returned home, continue practicing, for example through Duolingo and other language apps, foreign language meetups, getting tutoring from a native, keeping in touch with your hosts and/or teachers, watching original movies (with and without subtitles), watching the news or reading (children’s) books, magazines and newspapers.
-And visit (other) countries in which the language is spoken as often as you can.
-Whatever it might be: JUST KEEP PRACTICING.
+Once you return home, continue practising, for example, through Duolingo and other language apps, foreign language meetups, getting tutoring from a native, keeping in touch with your hosts and/or teachers, watching original movies (with and without subtitles), watching the news or reading (children’s) books, magazines and newspapers.
+And visit (other) countries where the language is spoken as often as possible.
+Whatever it might be, KEEP PRACTICING.